Mele-Lab/rDNAcaller/README.md

 bwa index -p Reference/new_index Reference/Human_hs1-rDNA_genome_v1.0/hs1-rDNA_v1.0.fa
 ```

-To run the code sequentially
+We recommend running the code optimised for parallel execution (see below or inside the folder Scripts_parallel/), but to run the code sequentially:
 ```
 ./Pipeline.sh -h
 This code runs a variant caller for rDNA reads